hjjeon0608/air-purifier-controller/README.md

 ## air-purifier-controller

-An IoT dameon to control Xiaomi air purifiers at my home.
+A Node.js dameon to control Xiaomi air purifiers at my home.

 ### To do